omkarh25/Kaas/README.md

 I need to present this list into a streamlit pop upbox upon login.
 If checked these transaction should be automatically added to Kaas_transactions.csv.
 Analyze app.py and suggest edit to make it work.

+Based on the recurring.csv uploaded, can you give me a python program to generate a transactions list based on the recurring transactions columns 'frequency' and 'nextpayment'. the function should take a future date as an arg and generate the transaction list as per the uploaded 'transactions.csv' columns format